Dvorah Rabinowitz Masovetsky

-Dvorah Rabinowitz Masovetsky (1 December 1907 – 28 August 2005) was a Zionist leader who served as president of Mizrachi Women’s Organization of America from 1949 until 1951.
+Dvorah Rabinowitz Masovetsky (1 December 1907 – 28 August 2005) was a Zionist leader who served as president of Mizrachi Women's Organization of America from 1949 until 1951.
 Rabinowitz Masovetsky helped establish and oversee several youth villages and resident schools in Israel, among them, Mossad Tel Ra’anan, Mossad Aliya, and Beit Tze’irot Mizrachi, designed to welcome the influx of orphans arriving in the wake of World War II.

 Biography

 Dvorah Rabinowitz Masovetsky was the fourth of ten children to Hyman and Frieda (Wolfson) Resnikoff.
 She was born in Bobruisk, Russia, and arrived at Ellis Island in 1907 at the age of 9 months.
 The family settled on the Lower East Side of Manhattan, and eventually moved to Brooklyn, New York.
 They were religious Jews who also were deeply committed to Zionism.
-Dvorah’s mother was a friend of Bessie Gotsfeld, and helped her as she founded the Mizrachi Women’s Organization, later to become AMIT Women.
+Dvorah's mother was a friend of Bessie Gotsfeld, and helped her as she founded the Mizrachi Women's Organization, later to become AMIT Women.
 Dvorah, an ardent Zionist herself, traveled to Palestine, via Egypt, in 1929 as a single young woman - a most unusual thing for a religious unmarried female to do in those days.
 When she returned, she married Rabbi Simcha Rabinowitz in 1931 and settled in New York, where she worked as a full-time volunteer for the Zionist cause, while raising 3 children.

-Although the women’s organization had implemented their own programs for many years, they participated in the Mizrachi Movement (Religious Zionists) only as an auxiliary arm to the male leadership that controlled funds, resources, and decision making.
-It was only after one of Dvorah’s impassioned speeches at a Mizrachi convention in the mid 1930’s, that a vote was taken to declare the Women’s organization an independent entity.
+Although the women's organization had implemented their own programs for many years, they participated in the Mizrachi Movement (Religious Zionists) only as an auxiliary arm to the male leadership that controlled funds, resources, and decision making.
+It was only after one of Dvorah's impassioned speeches at a Mizrachi convention in the mid-1930s, that a vote was taken to declare the Women's organization an independent entity.
 By 1939, the group had declared its complete autonomy from the men and became the largest religious Zionist organization in North America.